 You can view the history of a particular search topic, starting from 2004, to understand surges and trending nature of search queries.
 You can capitalize on real-time news, to make your content and ad campaigns attain more traffic.

-Google AdWords keyword planner is a free AdWords tool, used by advertisers for conducting SEO campaigns.
+Google Ads keyword planner is a free Ads tool, used by advertisers for conducting SEO campaigns.

-This tool can be used for researching keywords, and also to avail predicted clicks, estimated conversions for forecast on how keywords would perform in a campaign, and search volume statistics, so that you can plan which keywords to use for existing and new campaigns.
+This tool can be used to research keywords and to avail predicted clicks, estimated conversions for the forecast on how keywords would perform in a campaign, and search volume statistics so that you can plan which keywords to use for existing and new campaigns.
 You can search for long-tail or/and short-tail keywords.

 You may also combine a set of keywords by making lists, to get forecasts and historical statistics.
-Keywords is essential for Search Engine Optimization, and with keyword planner, is has become easy to do country-to-country targeting of keywords for ad group ideas.
+Keywords are essential for Search Engine Optimization, and with keyword planner, it has become easy to do country-to-country targeting of keywords for ad group ideas.

-For customizing your search, you would be required to provide certain inputs such a budget, bid, and location to receive estimates of clicks, impressions, average position and cost.
+For customizing your search, you would be required to provide specific inputs such as a budget, bid, and location to receive estimates of clicks, impressions, average position and cost.

 9. Google Alerts

-You can decide what type of information you want delivered, the language, the geographical area, quality of the search and also how frequently you’d like the information to be delivered to you.
+You can decide what type of information you want to deliver, the language, the geographical area, the quality of the search, and how frequently you’d like the information to be given to you.

 10. Google Tag Manager

-When you decide to run marketing campaigns, a lot of the times you need to tracker code to your website to track the leads.
-Google Tag Manager makes the addition of this code a breeze, as you won’t have to add or maintain snippets of code directly on your files.
+When you decide to run marketing campaigns, you often need to tracker code to your website to track the leads.
+Google Tag Manager makes this code a breeze, as you won’t have to add or maintain snippets of code directly on your files.

-Google Tag Manager maintains tags for multiple websites, and replaces tags for other Google tools, so you no longer have to manually insert tags.
-Tags help the visitor understand the content better, as it groups related posts, for a better navigation across your website.
+Google Tag Manager maintains tags for multiple websites and replaces tags for other Google tools, so you no longer have to insert tags manually.
+Tags help visitors understand the content better, as it groups related posts, for better navigation across your website.